 Queue should have these four different methods:

-object to add to the queue’send
+Input: avalueobject to add to the queue’send

 Output: none

-of the queue and return itsvalue
+.dequeue()(remove the node at thefrontof the queue and return itsvalue)

 Input: none

-of the node removed from thefront
+Output: thevalueof the node removed from thefrontof the queue

 Edge Case(s):